-Life Science:
+Environmental Science:

-ALL 8th grade students at Holy Ghost Catholic School will have the opportunity to earn a high school credit in science.
-Physical Science integrated with Earth and Space Science will be taught to all 8th grade students to better prepare them for high school science courses and the ACT.
+All 8th grade students at Holy Ghost Catholic School will have the opportunity to earn a high school credit in science.
+Environmental Science will be taught to all 8th grade students to better prepare them for high school science courses and the ACT.
 In order for a student to receive a Carnegie unit, the student must earn at least an 84.5% for the final average.